The Essential Guide to Personalisation in the Travel Industry

 There were similar predictions on the death of the package holiday in the early noughties with the emergence of low budget airlines.
 The package holiday survived and, in many ways, evolved to offer bespoke and classier experiences.

-With the likes of AirBnB making it increasingly easy to craft every travel element, expect package holidays to continue evolve to stay relevant.
+With the likes of AirBnB making it increasingly easy to craft every travel element, expect package holidays to continue to evolve to stay relevant.

 It’s a game that many travel brands are having to play.
 While direct bookings could offer better margins, not being on these websites risks not being found at all.